PEEK Injection Moulding: Mastering High-Performance Polymer Processing

 • Advanced Medical: Bioactive implants, drug delivery systems

-• Improved Recycling: Better separation and recovery technologies
+• Reciclaje Mejorado: Better separation and recovery technologies

 • Circular Economy: Closed-loop material systems